 One of the most interesting developments that I see is how afraid now the Democrats are about Mueller going to testify.

-Um, but anyway, apparently, according to Fox News, a breakdown in negotiations with Mueller's team about his testimony caused the delay into next week.
+But anyway, apparently, according to Fox News, a breakdown in negotiations with Mueller's team about his testimony caused the delay into next week.

-But one of the big underlying causes is Democrats have figured out, and and Nadler tried to play this game yesterday.
+But one of the big underlying causes is Democrats have figured out, and Nadler tried to play this game yesterday.

-And I'm not sure it's even gonna happen at this particular point in time.
+And I'm not sure it's even going to happen at this particular point in time, you know, because they've had these internal talks.

 I don't think Mueller wants to testify.